openvinotoolkit/model_server/demos/python_demos/llm_text_generation/README.md

 Question:
 What is the theory of relativity?

-Sure!
-The theory of relativity was put forth by German physicist Albert Einstein in 1905 and later expanded and developed into his general theory of relativity in 1915, published later that year.
-In essence, it proposes that time and space are not absolute, but relative to an observer's perspective, which implies that they do not exist in a fixed way for all observers at all times.
-Therefore, what has experienced one moment (the location), may have other characteristics (such as velocity) after some time passes due to the acceleration of that location.
-The concept of time speeding up or slowing down changes with different frames-of-reference and different observers, leading to the idea of a "relativistic" universe.
-Overall, its importance lies in shedding new light on fundamental principles like mass, energy, gravity, spacetime, and the relationship between them.
-It is still a subject of intense mathematical, physical, and philosophical debate and research today.

-Number of tokens  357
+The theory of relativity is a vast area of physics that involves the interpretation and understanding of laws of motion and energy relationships between bodies at different speeds of travel.
+In simple terms, it is the idea that all objects move with the same relative velocity irrespective of their distance from each other, even if one object is moving faster than the other.
+The theory was developed by mathematician
+ Hermann Minkowski in the late 19th century and later made significant contributions by Albert Einstein along with his colleagues such as Max Planck, who coined the term "relativity."
+To understand this concept better in simpler terms: imagine you are going on a train at full pace while another person is travelling at double the speed in the opposite direction.
+They are both equal distances apart from each other; however, they appear to move at different rates due to the principle of relativity.
+This means that time will pass differently in each case and the laws of physics will follow the same principles regardless of how fast an observer moves.
+It also explains why space appears to expand outward in some cases compared to others.
 END

+Number of tokens  223
+Generated tokens per second  39.25
+Time per generated token 0.03 s
-Total time 14626 ms
+Total time 5682 ms
-Number of responses 213
+Number of responses 228
-First response time 324 ms
+First response time 347 ms
-Average response time: 68.67 ms
+Average response time: 24.92 ms
 ```

 Request multiple prompts at once (batching multiple generations usually increases overall throughput):